DinMo

 Criteria for Choosing a CDP

-👇 To choose your CDP, we recommend at least analyzing these different criteria and choosing the solution that best suits you.
+👇 To choose your CDP, we recommend at least analysing these different criteria and choosing the solution that best suits your needs.

 Functional Differentiation Criteria

-Available Connectors: The ideal CDP should be able to collect and unify data from different customer touch points to send to various destinations.
+• Available Connectors: The ideal CDP should be able to collect and unify data from different customer touchpoints and send it to various destinations.
 If the data sources/destinations considered are not common in the market, traditional CDPs may lack connectors to these tools.
-Conversely, the most common sources and destinations are obviously supported by packaged CDPs.
+Conversely, the most common sources and destinations are supported by packaged CDPs.

-Data Quality: A CDP may offer data processing modules, particularly for identity resolution.
-Some vendors may offer off-the-shelf features or custom ones.
+• Data Quality: A CDP may offer data processing modules, particularly for identity resolution.
+Some vendors may offer off-the-shelf features or custom configurations.
 Ensure you choose the option that best suits you!

-Data Segmentation: A CDP can be used to define audience and/or personalized data segments.
-Some packaged CDPs do not allow for the simple calculation of new fields or custom scores, showing some segmentation shortcomings.
-Composable CDPs, on the other hand, allow for the creation of any data segment from SQL queries or visual segment builders directly from your data warehouse.
+• Data Segmentation: A CDP can be used to define audience and/or personalised data segments.
+Some packaged CDPs do not allow the simple calculation of new fields or custom scores, showing some segmentation shortcomings.
+Composable CDPs, on the other hand, allow the creation of any data segment from SQL queries or visual segment builders directly from your data warehouse.

-Data Hosting: With a packaged SaaS solution, customer data stored with a third party may raise security questions.
-In the case of cloud hosting with a Composable CDP, data control is instead total.
+• Data Hosting: With a packaged SaaS solution, customer data stored with a third-party may raise security questions.
+In the case of cloud hosting with a Composable CDP, data control is instead complete.

-Implementation: Depending on the chosen solution, implementation time and difficulty can vary greatly.
+• Implementation: Depending on the chosen solution, implementation time and difficulty can vary greatly.
 Setting up a traditional CDP generally takes several months, while a composable solution may require only a few hours.
-Hybrid solutions offer an in-between.
-You might also consider whether you need an integrator and the training your teams may require.
+Hybrid solutions offer a middle ground.
+You might also consider whether you need an integrator and what training your teams may require.

-Tool Maintenance: A traditional CDP has the advantage of not requiring maintenance from a company.
-This is done by a third party, so the company does not have to worry about potential connection problems or developing new connectors, for example.
+• Tool Maintenance: A traditional CDP has the advantage of not requiring maintenance from the company.
+This is handled by a third party, so the company does not have to worry about potential connection problems or developing new connectors, for example.
 Conversely, Analytics Engineering skills are required to maintain data quality in a data warehouse (which may limit the adoption of a Composable CDP).

-However, if the company has already invested in a cloud data infrastructure, using a Composable CDP means that you can start with simple use cases and go from there, ensuring an almost immediate ROI at every stage.
+However, if the company has already invested in a cloud data infrastructure, using a Composable CDP means that you can start with simple use cases and go from there, ensuring near-immediate ROI at every stage.

 Composable CDP: A Modular Approach